Wild Plant Enzymes Liquid Meal (7-years)

 102 Wild Plants that are wild grown in the deep recesses of selected proprietary Mountains ranges.
-102 self grown wild plants undergo.
-These severe conditions help to create optimum soil PH, naturally occurring microbes, natural insect pollination, and beneficial bacteria for healthy growth.
+Self grown wild plants undergo severe conditions , help to create optimum soil PH, naturally occurring microbes, natural insect pollination, and beneficial bacteria for healthy growth.

 **Contains inulin a prebiotic found naturally in many different plants.